 This encompasses the individual pastoral curriculum, which includes making pupils aware of the ethos of the school, the day to day relationships between staff and pupils, the value system of Dunottar School and the overt pastoral curriculum, which includes, though is not limited to, the delivery of the PSHE program through timetabled lessons and through form and subject teachers.

-That is the discipline system at Dunottar School which includes the giving of sanctions.
-Good discipline which is consistent, which affirms each pupil’s value, which builds rather than crushes and which encourages individuality rather than dull conformity, all within an orderly environment, is essential for a robust pastoral system.
+Good discipline which is consistent, which affirms each pupil’s value, which builds rather than crushes and which encourages individuality rather than conformity, all within an orderly environment, is essential for a successful pastoral system.

 Excellent pastoral care brings a number of positive outcomes:

 Pastoral care of all our pupils is the responsibility of the whole community.
 The way we treat, talk to, interact with and indeed teach pupils will all contribute to the quality of our pastoral care.
 At Dunottar School the pastoral and academic oversight of every pupil is primarily the responsibility of his or her tutor.
 All issues regarding a particular pupil should, in the first instance, be directed through their tutor.
 Pastoral issues can then be directed either to the Heads of Year who in turn will discuss these important issues with Mr Broughton, Deputy Head (Pastoral).

 Each child belongs to a Tutor Group.
 In the Lower School (Years 7 and 8) Tutor Groups are identified by the Tutor’s initial (e.g. 7M = 7 Man).
 In the Upper School (Years 9 to 11) Tutor Groups are arranged by House and named using the House initial (e.g. 9A = 9 St Andrew’s).
 In the Sixth Form, pupils belong to Tutor Groups in their respective year groups.

 At Dunottar we work hard to create a climate which helps pupils to cope with the issues they face as teenagers and young adults.
 Very occasionally, pupils may need more support than we can offer in school.
 Below you will find some useful links to support sites where additional expert help or counselling can be sought.